-Two Amtrak train routes stop in Philadelphia and travel to Florida: the Silver Meteor and the Silver Star.
-It’s easy overnight trip with a departure from the 30th Street Station in downtown Philly.
-As a bonus, trains have WiFi and are almost always on time as they originate in New York City (just three stops away).
+The Silver Meteor is the Philadelphia to Florida route.
+It’s an easy overnight trip with a departure from the 30th Street Station in downtown Philly.
+As a bonus, trains have WiFi and are often on time as they originate in New York City (just three stops away).
+Read on to view FAQ and get travel tips.

 How much is the ticket?